richardschweitzer/EyelinkEDFTools_R/README.md

 # EyelinkEDFTools_R

 This repository holds a few R functions used for the pre-processing of SR Research Eyelink EDF files.
+If you should ever use these functions, you may acknowledge the publication where they were first used: Schweitzer, R., & Rolfs, M. (2020).
+Intra-saccadic motion streaks as cues to linking object locations across saccades. *Journal of vision, 20*(4), 17.

 ## Source some functions
 In order to use those functions, just source them.